wake-82/DepthLive3D/README.md

 ## Live 3D Options

-- **Mode** — Selects between OpenXR and PC mode.
-Choose OpenXR for VR devices, and PC mode for 3D monitors, AR glasses, or standard monitors.
+- **Mode** — Selects between OpenXR, PC, and Dual-Monitor 3D Output modes.<br> Choose OpenXR for VR devices, and PC or Dual-Monitor 3D Output for 3D TV, AR glasses, or standard monitors.<br> Note that Dual-Monitor 3D Output mode requires an external monitor or a virtual monitor.
 - **Process Size** — Sets the capture resolution.
 720p or 1080p is recommended.
 - **Target FPS** — Sets the capture frame rate.
 You can choose between 30 and 60.
 If the frame rate is unstable, try switching to 30.
 - **Input Monitor** — Selects which monitor to capture.
 Set to `0` for the main monitor.